sauce-code100/yellow_card/README.md

-# How to Run the Test Locally
+# How to Run Tests Locally

 Ensure you have NodeJs installed on your system
-The run the command:
+Then run the command:

 ```bash
   npm run test